rokath/trice/docs/TriceUserGuide.md

 ###  2.2. <a name='InstallIt'></a>Install It

 - Place the extracted **trice** [binary](https://github.com/rokath/trice/releases/latest) somewhere in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
-- Copy the src folder into your project.
+- Copy the src folder into your project and add all files.
+- Copy a *triceConfig.h* from a subfolder in the examples or test folder and optionally adapt it.
+See file *triceDefaultConfig.h* for help.
+  - Inside the *triceCnfig.h* file cou can control, if Trice works in direct or deferred mode or both parallel.

 ###  2.3. <a name='Tryit'></a>Try it